vamsi-bhavani/vb-aws-course/7. AWS Elastic Load Balancing (ELB)/README.md

 ### What is AWS Elastic Load Balancing?

-AWS Elastic Load Balancing (ELB) automatically distributes incoming application traffic across multiple targets, such as EC2 instances, containers, IP addresses, and Lambda functions, to ensure high availability and fault tolerance for your applications.
+AWS Elastic Load Balancing (ELB) automatically distributes incoming application traffic across multiple targets, such as EC2 instances, IP addresses, and Lambda functions, to ensure high availability and fault tolerance for your applications.

 ### Benefits of AWS Elastic Load Balancing